JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 There are a few limitations regarding the developed FL server.
 Below is a list of these limitations:

 - **Infrastructure:** The application was run on a single machine emulating a network of clients connected to a server.
-While this served as a proof of concept, it is limited in that, in a real FL setting, each client would be training models from different locations across the globe.
+While this served as a `proof of concept`, it is limited in that, in a real FL setting, each client would be training models from different locations across the globe.
 - **Data:** In real-world scenarios, clients or devices use live data rather than static data.
 This limitation was known prior to sourcing the data; however, due to time constraints, it would have been challenging to source different APIs with tabular data and images that included both IID and non-IID variants.
 Additionally, the size of the datasets used was small because GitHub has limitations when handling files larger than 100MB, and it is recommended to keep repositories under 1GB.
 Another reason for using smaller datasets was to ensure all data was readily available for use.
 In real-world scenarios, the datasets would have been significantly larger than the 600KB for the technological data and the 1.40MB for the medical data on average.
 - **Communication:** The experiment revealed that communication issues between the server and clients, in both directions, can occur.
 The server is somewhat limited by the lack of a mechanism to control and mitigate these communication issues.
 Investigating the root cause of this problem would have consumed a significant portion of the time allocated to other sections of this research.
 - **Privacy:** FL is designed to enhance privacy by focusing on training local models to build a robust global model.
 Companies often encrypt their data before training, ensuring that sensitive information is not shared with third parties.
 Due to time constraints, implementing an encryption method for client data was deemed unnecessary, especially since the data used in the FL server was already fully anonymised.